alwayscars/Personal-Cloud-Storage-Made-Possible-Using-Old-Mobile-Phones/README.md

 > 🔔 **Remote Access Architecture**
 >
-> The local server is **entirely handled by the Android app itself**. **Termux (installed via F-Droid)** is used **only for running zrok**, which securely tunnels the app’s local server to the public internet.
+> The local server is **entirely handled by the Android app itself**. **Termux (installed via F‑Droid)** is used **only for running zrok**, which securely tunnels the app’s local server to the public internet.
 This design keeps the app independent while still enabling global access to your private cloud storage.

 ---